We are committed to fighting climate change by protecting and replanting tropical forests across Africa and South America.

 The forests of coastal Kenya are rich in natural resources and as such have become a biodiversity hot spot of global importance.
 Recognised as a conservation priority, the small forest remnants that make up the coastal forests of Eastern Africa cover less than 2% of the total land area of the region yet contain remarkable […]

-The project aims not only to assist the Wampis in securing the legal rights to their ancestral lands but also to gain lgal recognitionn of their rights as a collective identity both in Peru and internationally as well as increase income for the forest community through efficient and sustainable agricultural techniques. this will include resuscitating abandoned […]
+The project aims not only to assist the Wampis in securing the legal rights to their ancestral lands but also to gain legal recognition of their rights as a collective identity both in Peru and internationally as well as increase income for the forest community through efficient and sustainable agricultural techniques.
+This will include resuscitating abandoned […]

 This project, in collaboration with the South Pole Group is based in Lake Kariba, northern Zimbabwe.
 The project aims to set up a world-class wildlife management area within the proposed Green Zambezi Corridor (GZA) conserving the wildlife, land and self-empowering the local people with small-holder business opportunities.
 This programme provides a variety of workshops, enabling an […]